 Overdose on life.

-Those pictures you scroll through on your Instagram… that guy who looks so happy.
-That girl you wish you could trade places with.
+Those pictures you scroll through on your Instagram; that guy who looks so happy or that girl you wish you could trade places with.
 You’re probably looking at a picture of someone sitting on a beach or standing on top of a mountain.
 You’re not looking at a picture of someone sitting in front of their computer screen with a cold bud light in their hand, staring blankly into the abyss.

 Look up from your phone.

 Are you bored?
 Is something missing?
 Are you unfulfilled?
 Anxious?
 Overwhelmed?
 Lost?